StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-extraction.md

 ## Requirements

-The most important: **a bootle of beer (33cl)**.
+The most important: **2 bottles of beer (33cl)**.
 In our first prototype, we used a Chimay red.
 Using a non-filtered beer should give more DNA for sequencing.

 Needed consumables
 - 10x 50ml Falcon tubes